 Millions of Americans struggle with mental health conditions such as insomnia, anxiety, or depression.
 One of the most common treatments for these conditions is medication; and for many, medication is a critical intervention that can improve lives.
-However, not everyone can take psychiatric medications, because like most drugs, these medications come with side effects that can interfere with the ability to do one’s job safely.
-Due to regulations in some industries, taking psychiatric medication can even be cause for termination.
-The result is that for millions of Americans who work in certain industries — aviation, for example — psychiatric medication simply isn’t a treatment option.
-However, there are alternatives to medication that can keep employees — and the people they serve each day — safe.
+However, not everyone can take psychiatric medications because, like most drugs, these medications come with side effects that can interfere with the ability to do one’s job safely.
+Due to regulations in some industries, taking psychiatric medication can even be a cause for termination.
+The result is that for millions of employees who work in certain industries — aviation, for example — psychiatric medication simply isn’t a treatment option.
+However, there are alternatives to medication that can keep employees and the people they serve each day safe.

 Mental health medications can conflict with some skilled professions